Kristallranke/KSPW00tNow/README.md

 3. Build the solution

 ## Installation
-Copy the content of package\GameData to the GameData directory of the Kerbal Space Program install folder.
+Extract the contents of package\KSPW00tNow.zip into the GameData directory of the Kerbal Space Program install folder.

 The file structure should look as following:\
 \<KSPRootDir\>\GameData\KSPW00tNow\Plugins\0Harmony.dll\